dd2480-spring-2025-group-1/sir-lancebot/report.md

         - [x] Display a list of available games.
         - [x] Display an error message if the game does not exist.
     - [x] Support multiple concurrent games.
-        - [x] One player can instantitate multiple games at once.
+        - [x] One player can instantiate multiple games at once.
         - [x] More than one game can be played at the same time, and only the player can react to their own game.
     - [] Add graphic assets to show off stuff like bosses on special rooms.
         - TODO: Update the above bullet point once the feature is implemented.